chandanRIT/StarWarsApi/README.md

 - Go to the project root on your command line.
 - Install the deps using `python -m pip install -r requirements.txt`.
 - Then run `python src/main.py`.

+**Note about API server unavailability:**

+There is a timeout of 10 seconds, so if the server is unavailable for 10 seconds, we see an error in the CLI and you could try the query again.
+The app wouldn't crash and would continue to prompt for input from the user.

+This timeout can be configured in `main.py` with the var `TIMEOUT_SECONDS`.